Qualifications and comparability in the European education area

 Since education systems and qualifications in Europe differ between the different countries the European Commission wanted to facilitate understandability and transparency between the different education systems.
 The Commission also promotes the development of transparency tools in vocational education and training and further education.
 Tools such as Europass or the European and National Qualifications Frameworks are to support European-wide mobility of learners and improve the comparability of educational offers in Europe.

 In Austria the National Coordination Point is responsible for assigning these levels according to the NQF Act of 2016.
-This Coordination Point is located at the OeAD as a central administration, coordination and information point.
 General information regarding the national NQF developments as well as qualifications that have already been assigned a level is available at www.qualifikationsregister.at.